A Colorado River Overview:

 What is a Compact?

-An interstate compact is a legally binding agreement established between two or more states.
+An interstate compact is a legally binding agreement established between two or more States.
 This mechanism is authorized by Article I, Section 10 of the United States Constitution.

 Interstate compacts hold unique significance.
-When Congress authorizes a compact, the federal government effectively cedes a portion of its sovereign authority to the participating states, allowing them to govern specific matters through mutual agreement.
-This authority is derived from the Constitution, enabling states, as sovereign entities, to collaborate on shared concerns and establish legally enforceable agreements among themselves.
+When Congress authorizes a compact, the federal government effectively cedes a portion of its sovereign authority to the participating States, allowing them to govern specific matters through mutual agreement.
+This authority is derived from the Constitution, enabling States, as sovereign entities, to collaborate on shared concerns and establish legally enforceable agreements among themselves.

 1922 Colorado River Compact